paurkedal/ocaml-caqti/README.md

 interfaces.
 The assumption is that the data service is queried by passing a string along with typed parameters, and responds with a sequence of typed tuples.
-Caqti may be used directly or to provide multi-database support to higher-level solutions, like code generators and syntax extensions.
+Caqti may be used directly or to provide multi-database support for higher-level solutions, like code generators and syntax extensions.

 The interface abstracts over an IO monad to support cooperative threading.
-Async and Lwt instantiations are shipped with the main library, as well as a functor for instantiating over other IO monads.
+Async and Lwt instantiations are shipped with the main library, as well as a functor for instantiating over other IO monads and system libraries.

 ## Status